Intelligent-Systems-MSc/Supervised-Multi-Label-Action-Localisation-of-video-frame-using-Faster-r-3D-CNN-and-Triplet-Loss/README.md

 ## Usage

-The code is divided in two parts :
+The code is divided in two parts : <br />
 Part 1 --> Preparing the database <br />
 Part 2 --> Application of the ML model <br />